d-negatu/vibetune/README.md

 VibeTune builds on the Spotify API and extends with features like vibe-based matching, real-time chats, playlist managment, OAuth authentication and vibe posts.

-This is an open source project to prototype how music can aid in social interaction.
+This open-source project explores how music can be a social experience.
 If you're interested in shaping the future of social music tech, we welcome open contributions.

 ---